Static overlay

 Our groundbreaking Hostile Office report found that:

-• Over the last century, dehumanising, racist, anti-migrant language in the UK has remained consistent, dating from the arrival of Jewish refugees in the late 19th and early 20th century, with migrants being labelled as an “alien invasion”, “swarm” and “locusts”
+• Over the last century, dehumanising, language in the UK has remained consistent, with migrants being labelled as an “alien invasion”, “swarm” and “locusts”

-• The UK’s immigration system and visa schemes are embedded in racism and grounded in the concept of ‘racial commodification’.
-They are explicitly designed to ‘manage’ racialised people as assets to extract resources or labour from, or dehumanise them through preventative, restrictive and racist immigration policies
+• The UK’s immigration system and visa schemes are grounded in the concept of ‘racial commodification’ and are explicitly designed to ‘manage’ racialised people to extract resources or labour from, or dehumanise them.

-• Deprivation of citizenship is racially targeted.
-Of those who have had their citizenship revoked since 2002, 85% had or were deemed to have nationalities of countries in Africa, South Asia or West Asia (the Middle East) and 83% were from former British colonies
+• Citizenship deprivation is racially targeted.
+Of those who have had their citizenship revoked since 2002, 85% had nationalities of countries in Africa, South Asia or West Asia (the Middle East) and 83% were from former British colonies

-• People of Pakistani and Bangladeshi heritage are most affected by deprivation of citizenship (41%).
-All of them (out of the people whose nationalities we know) were born British citizens
+• People of Pakistani and Bangladeshi heritage are most affected by citizenship deprivation (41%) and all of them were born British citizens

 At the Migrants’ Rights Network, we know that in order to tackle hostile immigration policy, we need to look at the history of colonialism and the concept of who is seen to be welcome in the UK.
 If we want to create a just and equitable society for all, we have to be honest about the racism, homophobia and other forms of discrimination ingrained in UK immigration policy.